How to calculate a property’s current market value

 • Market conditions (supply and demand).

 The appraiser’s final report provides a market value that banks or lenders use when deciding how much to lend.
+This valuation method is particularly important for mortgage financing, as noted by the Consumer Financial Protection Bureau.

-3. Online Property Valuation Tools
+Online Property Valuation Tools

-4. Price per Square Foot
+Price per Square Foot Method

 You can calculate the property’s market value by looking at the average price per square foot in the area.
 To do this: